Best Database for Web Applications

 The wide range of features enables PostgreSQL to handle many requirements at a go.
 Among the popular languages supported by PostgreSQL include C++, C #, Python, Ruby, and Java, among many others.

-While it is effective for businesses that deal with large volumes of data, PostgreSQL is commonly used in domain registrations, database automation tools, and varied gaming applications.
+PostgreSQL advantages include its effectiveness for businesses that deal with large volumes of data, PostgreSQL is commonly used in domain registrations, database automation tools, and varied gaming applications.

-• SQLite
+3. SQLite

 Written in C, SQLite is yet another open-source relational database management system that comes with most computers and mobile phones.
 This makes it easy to embed SQLite in apps.